adamd3/BactSeq/README.md

   --skip_trimming [bool]          Do not trim adaptors from FastQ files.
   --strandedness [str]            Is data stranded?
 Options: `unstranded`, `forward`, `reverse`.
 Default = reverse.
   -name [str]                     Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.
+  -resume:                        Re-start the pipeline if it has been previously run.
 ```

 Explanation of parameters: